nuchs/memories/README.md

 # Memories

 This repository holds **project-specific notes** ("memories") that provide long-lived context when working with AI assistants.
-Each project gets its own Markdown file (e.g. `how_to_commit_fraud.md`, `embarassing_medicals.md`) that captures background information, design notes, or anything else you want to carry across sessions.
+Each project gets its own Markdown file (e.g. `how_to_commit_fraud.md`, `embarassing_medicals.md`) thatcaptures background information, design notes, or anything else you want to carry across sessions.

 Temporary **pointer files** are generated locally and uploaded into a project chat.
 These pointers tell the assistant which memory file to look at in this repo, so you don’t have to paste notes or maintain long-term context manually.

+*N.B.* This is very much tailored for my own use

 ---